 "At x = 2, let f(x) have the value 4."

 If we do that, then f(x) will be continuous at x = 2 -- because the limit at that value will be the value of the function.

-When we are able to do that -- define a function at a value where it is undefined and therefore discontinuous -- we say that the function has a removable discontinuity.
+When we are able to define a function at a value where it is undefined or its value is not the limit, we say that the function has a removable discontinuity.

 Problem 5.
 Consider this function:

 a) For which value of x is this function discontinuous? x = 3.

 b) Define the function there so that it will be continuous.